opensearch-project/documentation-website/_api-reference/ingest-apis/pipeline-failures.md

 }
 ```

-**Troubleshooting ingest pipeline failures:** The first thing you should do is check the logs to see if there are any errors or warning that can help you identify the cause of the failure.
-OpenSeach logs contain information about the ingest pipeline that failed, including the processor that failed and the reason for the failure.
+**Troubleshooting ingest pipeline failures:** The first thing you should do is check the logs to see whether there are any errors or warnings that can help you identify the cause of the failure.
+OpenSearch logs contain information about the ingest pipeline that failed, including the processor that failed and the reason for the failure.
 {: .tip}